In response to COVID-19, Dignity4Girls released emergency funds in 2020 to support our partners in Kenya and Liberia.

 Due to the pandemic, the new high school sewing classes have been postponed.
 Thankfully, a shipment of over 650 feminine hygiene kits arrived safely in March of 2020 and a new shipment of 541 kits is scheduled to arrive this spring.

-Days for Girls Kenya has hired a Kenyan Enterprise leader who will walk beside all the Kenyan DfG enterprises and help them resolve issues like finding quality fabrics, PUL and snaps.
-The team had an opportunity to meet with this individual and saw how committed they are to seeing the Kenyan enterprises succeed.
+Days for Girls Kenya has hired a Kenyan Enterprise leader who is helping them resolve issues like finding quality fabrics, PUL and snaps.
+The Sandi Helm, D4G Program Director, had an opportunity to meet with this individual and saw how committed she was to seeing the Kenyan enterprises succeed.
 This is an answer to our prayers- to have a strong Kenyan support system for the budding enterprise!
 The Kenyan DfG Leader has already held a workshop focused on improving sewing skills.

 PHOTO: Seamstress Gladys irons a skirt while Deaconess Eunice sits in the background.
 Notice the iron, they fill it with hot coals to keep it hot!